bluekornchips/send-to-slack/README.md

 ### Crosspost Parameters

-- `crosspost.channels` (required) - Array of channel names or IDs to crosspost to
+- `crosspost.channels` (required) - Channel name or ID; accepts a string or array
-- `crosspost.text` (required) - Text to include in the crosspost message
+- `crosspost.text` (optional) - Text to include in the crosspost message, defaults to `This is an automated crosspost.`

 ### How It Works